 Download Interview (93 KB)

-In her January 20, 2015 interview with Michelle Dubert-Bellrichard, Jeuel Esmacher Bannister details her time at Winthrop from 1940-1944.
+In her January 20, 2015 interview with Michelle Dubert-Bellrichard, Jeuel Bannister Esmacher details her time at Winthrop from 1940-1944.
 Shared are the memories of professors in the music department, her opinions on the expectations of students, and going to school during WWII.
-Esmacher Bannister recalls stories of the Army Air Corps Cadets on campus, and the courses offered by the U.S. government that led Esmacher Bannister to a career as a Japanese and Russian cryptographer.
+Esmacher recalls stories of the Army Air Corps Cadets on campus, and the courses offered by the U.S. government that led Esmacher to a career as a Japanese and Russian cryptographer.
 This interview was conducted for inclusion into the Louise Pettus Archives and Special Collections Oral History Program.

 1 hour, 37 minutes